It’s not often you come across a tradition that has taken place each year, without fail, for the last five hundred years. But we have one right here.

 Which is how the Draycott Dole got under way.

-William Draycott, who was rector at St Margaret’s Church here in the village at the time, left enough money in his will for a dole to be “yearly distributed in bread and herrings every Sunday in Lent” to the poor of the parish.
+William Draycott, who was rector at St Margaret’s Church here in Draycott-in-the-Moors in the sixteenth century, left enough money in his will in 1512 for a dole to be “yearly distributed in bread and herrings … in Lent” to the poor of the parish.
 (You can still see a copy of that will in the church).

 No more herrings